Interview Query

 Business Intelligence Analyst

-Business analysts at Google use SQL to generate insights, maintain reports and run analyses.
-In business analyst interviews, you can expect the basics, like DATE, GROUP BY and JOIN, and in the final round of interviews, more complex queries.
+Business analysts at Google use SQL to generate insights, maintain reports, and run analyses.
+In business analyst interviews, you can expect the basics, like DATE, GROUP BY, and JOIN, as well as more complex queries in the final round of interviews.

 Business Intelligence Engineer